sfcod/email-engine/README.md

 }
 ```

+If you want to use SfCod\EmailEngineBundle\Sender\SwiftMailerSender with SfCod\EmailEngineBundle\Repository\TwigFileRepository
+then you have to implement SfCod\EmailEngineBundle\Template\TwigTemplateAwareInterface.

 And TestTemplate email will be sent using SwiftMailerSender and template data will be collected from DbRepository.
 If it fails, will be used SwiftMailerSender+TwigFileRepository, because both of them listed in "chained_sender" (see config section).